-NOTE: We guarantee these hostels will be reserved as per the itinerary if you book your trek 2 months in advance, otherwise we may be forced to offer substitutes.
+NOTE: We guarantee these hostels will be reserved as per the itinerary if you book your trek at least two months in advance; otherwise, we may be forced to offer substitutes.

-You can choose any hotel to stay in Aguas Calientes – its a very small town—and absolutely can book on your own.
-This will reduce the price of your trek $10 per person.
-If you choose to book your own hotel, make sure you tell us where you plan on staying so we can get you there safely
+You can choose any hotel to stay in Aguas Calientes—it´s a very small town—and absolutely can book on your own.
+This will reduce the price of your trek by $10 per person.
+If you choose to book your own hotel, make sure you tell us where you plan on staying so we can get you there safely.

-Can i spend an extra in Aguas Calientes?
+Can I spend an extra night in Aguas Calientes?

 Will we have porters on this trek?
 How much should I carry on the trek?

-For the 2 day Inca Trail hike we do not employ the services of Porters.
-You should bring with you only the essentials: Passport, rain pancho, camera, water, and a change of clothes.
+For the 2 Day Inca Trail hike we do not employ the services of Porters.
+You should bring with you only the essentials: passport, rain poncho, camera, water, and a change of clothes.
 Your pack should not weigh more than 6 kg.

 Important: This trail is subject to the Inca Trail regulations and trek permits must be reserved in advance.